 Ans.
 There are many things you need to keep in mind to stop your bunny from bitting you:

-- First, you need to learn handling him calmly.
+- First, you need to learn to handle him calmly.

 - If your rabbit is becoming aggressive around its mating season, spaying its mood can balance its temperament.